What does the 18 symbol mean?

 - where the material is in breach of the criminal law, or has been created through the commission of a criminal offence

 - where material or treatment appears to us to risks harm to individuals or, through their behaviour, to society – for example, any detailed portrayal of violent or dangerous acts, or of illegal drug use, which may cause harm to public health or morals.
-This may include portrayals of sexual violence which might, for example, make rape this violence look appealing, reinforce the suggestion that victims enjoy sexual violence or which invite viewer complicity in sexual violence
+This may include portrayals of sexual violence which might, for example, make rape look appealing, reinforce the suggestion that victims enjoy sexual violence or which invite viewer complicity in sexual violence

 - where there are more explicit images of sexual activity which cannot be justified by context.
 Such images may be appropriate in R18 works and, in ‘sex works’, would normally be confined to that category.